Problems with the IRS? We may be able to help

 We never charge a fee for our services.
 There may, however, be filing fees or other costs which you will have to pay.

 The Clinic serves low-income taxpayers who have disputes with the IRS.
 We can serve taxpayers who do not already have representation in their income tax disputes and who cannot afford to pay for legal or tax assistance.
+Notice: The clinic does not generally provide tax return preparation.

 In cooperation with the Volunteer Lawyers Project, the clinic works with Maine tax experts to make sure your rights are protected and that disagreements with the IRS are resolved fairly.